Can Playing The Violin Make You As Smart As Albert Einstein?

 Photo credit: Azin Ghaffari – Nirvana Academy of Violin, Children’s recital

-Incredible Mental Benefits
+Mental Benefits

-String players’ brains are special
+String players’ brains are unique

 Musicians who play string instruments develop areas of their brain that others don’t.

-Musical ears, higher concentration and longer attention span
+Musical ears, higher concentration, and longer attention span

 Also, because the musician hears the sound in their head in advance, the pitch guides their fingers where to drop.
 This relationship must be intact until muscles in the fingers memorize where they should drop to create the correct pitch.
-Losing this connection often means an off-key performance.
+Losing this connection means an off-key performance.

 Research at the University of Illinois examining the effect of the Suzuki violin instruction shows that “aural skill development in musical training contributes to enhanced processing speed and verbal memory performance in young children.
 Data suggests that auditory chunking strategies, acquired in Suzuki violin instruction, transfer to memory recall and learning strategies for verbal content.”
-The Suzuki method is based on ear training and repetition of what we hear on the violin.
-Just like the way a baby starts talking – they hear the sounds and they start repeating what they hear until they can pronounce the words correctly.

 Physical benefits